Feedback Crash Course

 – Jonathan Brack, Fund for Shared Insight

-• Gain high-quality resources for each step of the feedback loop
+• Gain practical resources for each step of the feedback loop

 • Create a custom feedback plan